javax.jdo.PersistenceManager - JDO interface

 - JDO 1.0

-from instances managed by this PersistenceManager must set
+instances created by this PersistenceManager

 - Since: